-Description The OPC? query makes possible the synchronization between the instrument and an external controller by reading the Output Queue or by waiting for a service request on the Message Available (MAV) bit in the Status Byte Register.
-The OPC? query causes the instrument to place an ASCII character, 1, into its Output Queue when the device completes all pending operations.
+Description The \OPC? query makes possible the

+synchronization between the instrument and an external controller by reading the Output Queue or by waiting for a service request on the Message Available (MAV) bit in the Status Byte Register.
+The \OPC? query causes the instrument to place an ASCII character, 1, into its Output Queue when the device completes all pending operations.
 A consequence of this action is that the MAV bit in the Status Byte Register is set to state 1.

-Syntax OPC?
+Syntax \OPC?

-Parameter(s) None

-Response Syntax <acknowledge></acknowledge>
+Response Syntax <Acknowledge>

+Response(s) Acknowledge:

-Response(s) Acknowledge: The response data syntax for <acknowledge> is defined as a <nr1 data="" numeric="" response=""> element.
-The <acknowledge> response is a single ASCII-encoded byte corresponding to 1.
-The receipt of an <acknowledge> response indicates that all pending selected device operations have been completed.</acknowledge></acknowledge></nr1></acknowledge>
+The response data syntax for <Acknowledge> is defined as a <NR1 NUMERIC RESPONSE DATA> operations have been completed.

+The <Acknowledge> response is a single ASCII-encoded byte corresponding to 1.

+The receipt of an <Acknowledge> response indicates that all pending selected device

-Example(s) OPC? returns 1
+Example(s) \OPC? returns 1

-See Also OPC WAI
+See Also \OPC